-UI automation refers to the automation of interactions with elements in the graphical user interfaces of applications, be they windows, check boxes, text boxes, drop-down lists, and so on.
+UI automation refers to the automation of interactions with elements in the graphical user interfaces of applications and web pages, be they windows, check boxes, text boxes, drop-down lists, and so on.
 Knowing how to interact with them enables you to implement UI automation much faster and easier.
 With StudioX, you can create automations with UI elements from most applications.

 All interactions with the UI can be split into input (sending or adding something to the application) and output (getting something from the application).
 Clicking a button and typing text in a text box are examples of input actions.
 Getting the text from a browser page is an example of an output action.